-“Influence of authority figures in COVID-19 vaccine acceptance in Kenya” WITH K. CARNEY, M. KREMER, E. Maffioli & W. Wong. in progress
+“Strategies to increase covid-19 vaccination in kenya: does social pressure play a role?”
+WITH K. CARNEY, M. KREMER, E. Maffioli & W. Wong. in progress

 Until a vaccine is widely available, physical distancing is central to curbing the spread of the novel coronavirus.
 In this paper, we use an online survey of respondents in Kenya, Nigeria, and Uganda conducted in April 2020 to understand knowledge, beliefs, and behavior related to physical distancing.
 We find that, while there is widespread knowledge that physical distancing reduces the spread of the virus, respondents underestimate their peers’ support for policies designed to enforce physical distancing, expect others not to practice physical distancing, and do not maintain physical distance themselves.
 However, more than half of respondents wrote a message to encourage others to practice physical distancing.
 Findings from survey experiments suggest that making salient the social and material costs for not keeping physical distance are insufficient to encourage compliance.
 Given the gap between individual’s own attitudes and expectations of others’ attitudes toward lockdown policies, we suggest that providing information on the extent of public support for physical distancing, in citizens’ own words, could be useful in encouraging compliance.